 On the Virtual Machine Properties screen go to “Network adapter 1” and select the appropriate “Network label” under “Network Connection”:

+Set up your VM as usual.
 After setting up your hypervisor correctly you shouldn’t do anything special on your VM.
-The VM network settings should be setup as usual and you should not be doing VLAN tagging on the VM because the hypervisor will take care of that.
+The VM network settings should be set up as usual and you should not be doing VLAN tagging on the VM because the hypervisor will take care of that.